Student Loans & Flight Scholarships

 Let's talk about the student loans

-It's the age-old problem for anyone interested in pilot training: "How can I get money for flight training?"
+Those students who do not have ready funding to pay the flight training tuition fees, have to solve the age-old problem: "How can I get money for flight training?"
 At Aerocadet, we've been connecting prospective pilots with flight schools since 2012, and this question is always at the top of the list for anyone wanting to learn to fly, whether for a career, commuting, traveling or just for fun.
 In the past few years, we've seen several major sources of money for flight training completely dry up.
 But have no fear, pilot-to-be, there are still many ways to find money for flight training.
+In this section we will discuss all the financing options available to our students.

-There are Six common flight training financing options available for the international students:
+There are Seven common flight training financing options available for the international students:

-For options 2, 3, 5, and 6 our company offers a special administrative support package (SLAS) that can help you obtain a student loan or a sponsorship sanction letter.
-Please review this process thoroughly by reading the information below.
+For options 2, 3, 5, 6 Aerocadet offers a special administrative support package (SLAS) that can help you obtain a student loan or a sponsorship sanction letter.
+Please review this process thoroughly by reading the information below in order to understand how to qualify for the aforementioned financing options.
+For option 7, Aerocadet awards annual flight training scholarships for international students.

 Academic performance-based scholarships are now available for our BSc program!